 With few exceptions, most organizational change is a response to either a crisis or an opportunity.
 The organization then decides whether or not to implement a first or second order change.
 A first order change is easier and requires adapting to the circumstances.
 For example, rearranging our office space to increase distance between workers is a first order change.
 In this case, the seminal event is more of a nuisance.

 Second order change happens when the seminal event causes an organization to question its identity.
 They experience a feeling that their values and purpose no longer make sense in the context of the event.
 As a result, the change in identity means the mechanism is no longer aligned.
-We are finding misalignment to be more profound during this pandemic than during previous events.
-Many clients are experiencing second order changes that appear like an organizational identity crisis.
-They are experiencing a shift in their organization core and telling us that what was important before is not relevant now.
-Therefore, many of our clients are rethinking their values, personalities and purpose.
+We found misalignment to be more profound during the pandemic than during previous events.
+Many clients were experiencing second order changes that appeared like an organizational identity crisis.
+They are experienced a shift in their organization core and were telling us that what was important before is not relevant now.
+Therefore, many of our clients had to rethink their values, personalities and purpose.
+We are sensing for some companies that this maybe happening again with AI.

 We use the following chart to provide an overview of our restructuring process with our clients.
 It shows that identity informs the behaviors and structure of the organization.
 When they are aligned and optimized, organizations achieve the best possible results.